Is Routine Maintenance Covered Under My Warranty?

-An extended warranty provided, on the other hand, allows you to visit any ASE-certified repair shop to handle covered repairs and maintenance.
-It’s important to note though a provider may still void any existing coverage if they can reasonably prove that work carried out elsewhere has damaged your vehicle in some way.
+An extended warranty provided, on the other hand, allows you to visit any certified repair facility or ASE Certified mechanic to handle covered repairs and maintenance.
+It’s important to note that a provider may still void any existing coverage if they can reasonably prove that work carried out elsewhere has damaged your vehicle in some way.

 What Will Void the Warranty on a Car?